prashantsingh8962/Business_Insights360_PowerBI/Documentation/Workflow Guide.md

    <img src="https://github.com/prashantsingh8962/Business_Insights360_PowerBI/blob/main/Resources/Doc%20Pics/Our%20Nos.png" class=" center">

-@ Suppose our number does not match with the benchmark number, we find out the difference and reach out to the data engineer to find a resolution on this
+@ Suppose our number does not match with the benchmark number, we find out the difference and reach out to the data engineer to find a resolution to this.

+16. Star schema contains fact and dimension tables.
+Facts are transaction tables whereas dimensions are entity tables.
+When we connect them to build a data model, it creates something called a STAR schema.

+17.